 The Emerald Coast and its islands

 Discover the Emerald Coast and its islands.
-Accessible on foot like the islet of Grand Bé or thanks to a boat trip, the adventure is yours!
+Accessible on foot, such as the islet of Grand Bé, or by boat, the adventure is yours!

-Crystal clear water with emerald green reflections surrounds an archipelago of islands and islets located off the coast of Saint-Malo.
+Crystal-clear, emerald-green waters surround an archipelago of islands and islets off the coast of Saint-Malo.
 Escape to the Chausey Islands or conquer the Channel Islands!

 The Emerald Coast

-The Emerald Coast is located on the northern coast of Brittany between Cancale and Cap Fréhel.
-Its name comes from the emerald color of the sea.
-Just like the Bay of Mont-Saint-Michel, the Emerald Coast is a protected site.
-From Paramé to Cancale, it is a Natura 2000 site, that is to say a place that is recognized at the European level for its biodiversity.
-Between rocky points and beaches, the shoreline has many beautiful surprises in store for you, whether on foot, on horseback or by bike.
-This magnificent part of the Breton coastline can be enjoyed on foot, on horseback or by bike.
-The Natura 2000 site of the coast from Cancale to Paramé owes its exceptional character to the many exceptional habitats and species that it shelters and that must be preserved.
+The Emerald Coast is located on the north coast of Brittany between Cancale and Cap Fréhel.
+Its name comes from the emerald colour of the sea.
+Like the Bay of Mont-Saint-Michel, the Emerald Coast is a protected site.
+From Paramé to Cancale, it is a Natura 2000 site, an area recognised at European level for its biodiversity.
+This magnificent stretch of coastline in Brittany can be enjoyed on foot, on horseback or by bike.
+The Natura 2000 site of the Côte de Cancale à Paramé owes its exceptional character to the many exceptional habitats and species that it shelters and that must be preserved.

-From Saint-Malo to the bay of Mont-Saint-Michel, you can stop over on wild or uninhabited islands such as Cézembre Island, Grand-Bé Island or the archipelago of Chausey Islands.
+From Saint-Malo to the bay of Mont-Saint-Michel, you can stop off on wild or uninhabited islands such as Île Cézembre, Île du Grand-Bé or the archipelago of the Chausey islands.

 L’île du Grand-Bé, the tomb of Chateaubriand

-This uninhabited island is located at the foot of the ramparts of Saint-Malo.
+This uninhabited island lies at the foot of the ramparts of Saint-Malo.
 Here you can see the tomb of the writer Chateaubriand, precursor of French Romanticism, who was born in Saint-Malo.
-You can access it only at low tide.
-So check the tide times before venturing onto the island!
+You can only get there at low tide.
+So be sure to check the tide times before venturing onto the island!

 Cézembre, the forbidden island

-Only the beach is accessible to visitors who choose to stop by Cézembre Island on a beautiful sunny day.
-Once fortified by the German army, the island is off-limits on the entire northern part as a security measure.
-Wild and uninhabited, it has the best oriented beach of the entire coast with its southern exposure.
-Shuttles from Saint-Malo are daily in season, if the tide allows it.
-Today, there is a path on the island, but be careful, it is a privileged place for birds.
+Only the beach is accessible to visitors who choose to stop off on Île Cézembre on a beautiful sunny day.
+Once fortified by the German army, the entire northern part of the island is off-limits for security reasons.
+Wild and uninhabited, it has the best-facing beach on the entire coast, with its southern exposure.
+Shuttles from Saint-Malo run daily in season, tide permitting.
+Today, there is a footpath on the island, but beware, it’s a special place for birds.

 The Chausey Islands, an archipelago of granite